Georgetown University Georgetown University Logo

 DGD students write reflections and create social media content about their experiences of religion, culture, politics, and society in their host countries, and they share their reflections among small peer cohorts.

-Diverse cohorts include Georgetown students who are studying abroad—Main Campus domestic and international students, as well as Hoyas from Georgetown University in Qatar—allowing for deep reflection and challenging conversations.
+Diverse cohorts include Georgetown students who are studying abroad—Hilltop Campus and Capitol Campus students, both domestic and international, as well as Hoyas from Georgetown University in Qatar—allowing for deep reflection and challenging conversations.

 Participating students: